Claridon Township, Geauga County, Ohio: Geography

 The township covers a total area of 58.6 sqkm, of which 57.8 sqkm is land and 0.9 sqkm, or 1.53%, is water.
 The West and East branches of the Cuyahoga River flow through the township.

-The village of Aquilla is located in northwestern Claridon Township, and the unincorporated community of East Claridon lies in the eastern part of the township.
+The unincorporated community of Aquilla is located in northwestern Claridon Township, and the unincorporated community of East Claridon lies in the eastern part of the township.

 Name

 Statewide, the only other Claridon Township is located in Marion County.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.